 Choosing a runner for your stairs

-When it comes to carpeting stairs, there are two main types of carpet suitable for stairs: flatweaves and Wiltons.
+When it comes to carpeting stairs, there are two main types of carpet suitable: flatweaves and Wiltons.

 Wiltons are dense with a smooth, velvety feel while flatweaves are more flexible, making them an advisable choice for winding staircases.
 Fitting a flatweave carpet to winding stairs is a difficult job which should be done by a professional.

 In terms of colour, go for bold stripes or a pattern to make a statement, or neutrals for a more subtle finish.
 Choose your runner before you choose your paint colour, as you can then opt for a colour that draws out the more subtle tones of your runner.

 The rooms that lead off from the hall and stairs ought to have a similar colour scheme, though not necessarily the exact same shade.